BAA Requirements for a HIPAA-Compliant AI Medical Scribe

 If any of these are missing, push back before signing.
 A vendor that's serious about compliance will welcome the scrutiny.

-Transcribe Health provides a BAA covering HIPAA requirements and AI-specific provisions - including explicit prohibitions on using patient data for model training.
-Request yours today.
+Transcribe Health provides a BAA covering HIPAA requirements and AI-specific provisions - including explicit prohibitions on using patient data for model training - on every plan.
+See our compliance standards for the safeguards behind it, then request your BAA.

 This article is for informational purposes only and does not constitute legal or compliance advice.
 BAA requirements may vary based on your specific circumstances and applicable state laws.
 Consult with a qualified healthcare attorney for guidance on your Business Associate Agreements.